Corn

 The main problems associated with growing corn are :

-- Corn earworm – a type of caterpillar, also called budworm, that gets into the ends of the cobs during flowering and feeds on cob end.
-Pick off by hand when spotted or cut the end off at harvest time and discard the end along with the caterpillar.
+• Corn earworm – a type of caterpillar, also called budworm, that gets into the ends of the cobs during flowering and feeds on the corn kernels.
+Spray regularly with OCP eco-caterpillar killer to prevent them getting into the cob.
+It's not always easy to get the timing right so if you find some caterpillars in mature cobs at harvest time simply cut off the end and discard it along with the caterpillar.